Jameis Winston

 Jameis Lanaed Winston (/ˈdʒeɪmᵻs/ JAY-miss; born January 6, 1994) is an American professional football quarterback for the New York Giants of the National Football League (NFL).
-Winston played college football for the Florida State Seminoles, becoming the youngest player to win the Heisman Trophy and leading his team to victory in the 2014 BCS National Championship Game during his freshman year.
+Winston played college football for the Florida State Seminoles, where he became the youngest player ever to win the Heisman Trophy and led his team to victory in the 2014 BCS National Championship Game during his freshman year in 2013.
 He was selected first overall by the Tampa Bay Buccaneers in the 2015 NFL draft.

-Winston set several franchise rookie records for the Buccaneers, earning him Pro Bowl honors, and led the league in passing yards during the 2019 season.
-However, he was unable to reach the playoffs with Tampa Bay and his 2019 campaign was also marked with him leading the league in interceptions, including setting the NFL season record for interceptions returned for touchdowns.
+Winston set several franchise rookie records for the Buccaneers, earning him Pro Bowl honors.
+He led the league in passing yards in 2019, but also led the league in interceptions and set the NFL season record for interceptions returned for touchdowns that season.
+He was unable to reach the playoffs with Tampa Bay.
 After his rookie contract with the Buccaneers expired, Winston played for the New Orleans Saints and Cleveland Browns, alternating as a starter and backup, before joining the Giants in 2025.

 Early life

 Winston was born in Bessemer, Alabama, on January 6, 1994.
 He attended Hueytown High School, where he played both football and baseball.
 Winston was considered the best dual-threat quarterback recruit in the nation by Rivals.com, and the best overall quarterback recruit by ESPN.
 Winston was also named the MVP of the ESPN RISE Elite 11 quarterback camp.
 Additionally, Winston earned the Gatorade Player of the Year recognition for the state of Alabama.

 Winston committed to attend Florida State University on February 3, 2012.
-The Texas Rangers selected Winston in the 15th round of the 2012 Major League Baseball Draft out of high school.
+The Texas Rangers selected Winston in the 15th round of the 2012 Major League Baseball draft out of high school.
 Though the Rangers proposed allowing him to play for the Florida State Seminoles football team while working out with their baseball organization, Winston decided not to sign.